exapsy/diaries/go-graphql-subscriptions/article.md

 As stated, the assumption is that the websocket connection uses **"graphql-ws" protocol**, or else, graphql wont be able to understand the connection at all.
 Its like trying to write `JavaScript` on a `C++` compiler.
 The protocol must be precisly followed on the custom implementation.

-So that's you could use this library `github.com/functionalfoundry/graphqlws` to avoid writing your own custom websocket graphql subscription handler.
+So that's where you could use this library `github.com/functionalfoundry/graphqlws` to avoid writing your own custom websocket graphql subscription handler.